A stepping stone into a career in viticulture and wine science or another science-based field

-Pūtaiao Pathway: Science, for those wishing to pursue a career in wine science or viticulture or any other science-related field.
+Pūtaiao Pathway: Science, for those wishing to pursue a career in viticulture and wine science, vet nursing or any other science-related field.

 Gain the skills and knowledge to enter degree level study with confidence.
-This qualification will give you an introduction to important skills and ideas, so you’re ready to step up to higher level study, including at degree level.
-You’ll learn the study and communication skills, together with the science background you need to progress and be successful in our wine science and viticulture programmes.
-The courses you study will prepare you for entry into the Bachelor of Viticulture or the Bachelor of Wine Science or you may choose to enroll in a different field of science.
+This qualification will give you an introduction to important skills and ideas, so you’re ready to step up to higher level study; including at degree level.
+You’ll learn study and communication skills, together with the science background you need to progress and be successful in our viticulture and wine science programme.
+The courses you study will prepare you for entry into the Bachelor of Viticulture and Wine Science or you may choose to enrol in a different field of science.

 - Skills for Successful Tertiary Study.
 To enable students to develop essential study skills required for higher level study through a biological context.

 - Building Communication Competence.
-To enable students to develop oral and written communication skills through a biological context.
+To enable students to develop oral and written communication skills.

 - Introduction to Chemistry.
 To develop practical skills and essential theoretical knowledge of chemical concepts for further study in science.